sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     affiliations:
       name: IdePHICS, INDY and SPOC laboratories, EPFL

-## must be the exact same name as your blogpost
+# must be the exact same name as your blogpost
 bibliography: 2025-04-28-sparse-ad.bib

-## Add a table of contents to your post.
+# Add a table of contents to your post.
-##   - make sure that TOC names match the actual section names
+#   - make sure that TOC names match the actual section names
-##     for hyperlinks within the post to work correctly.
+#     for hyperlinks within the post to work correctly.
-##   - please use this format rather than manually creating a markdown table of contents.
+#   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Equations
-  - name: Images and Figures
+  - name: Automatic differentiation
     subsections:
-    - name: Interactive Figures
+    - name: Chain rule
-  - name: Citations
+    - name: Forward-mode AD
-  - name: Footnotes
+    - name: Reverse-mode AD
-  - name: Code Blocks
+  - name: Sparse AD
-  - name: Diagrams
+  - name: Sparsity pattern detection
-  - name: Tweets
+  - name: Matrix coloring
-  - name: Layouts
+  - name: Second-order sparse AD
-  - name: Other Typography?
+  - name: Demonstration

-## Below is an example of injecting additional post-specific styles.
+# Below is an example of injecting additional post-specific styles.
-## This is used in the 'Layouts' section of this post.
+# This is used in the 'Layouts' section of this post.
-## If you use this post as a template, delete this _styles block.
+# If you use this post as a template, delete this _styles block.
 _styles: >
   .fake-img {
     background: ##bbb;